 Spring Mix Salad With Air Fryer Breaded Chicken

 This Spring Mix Salad with Breaded Air Fryer Chicken is truly becoming a staple in my dinner circulation because of how simple, tasty, and nutritious of a recipe it is.
+When I don't have a clue what to make and it's creeping up on dinner time, I know I can count on this simple recipe.

 Is An Air Fryer Something I Need?